Seattle Citroën

 CITROMATIC SHIFT GATE EMBELLISHER

 The start position on American DS's remained labelled with an "S" until sometime in 1972 when the start position was suddenly labelled, "ENGINE START".
 By observation of surviving cars, it seems that early 1972 cars might have had the "S" nomenclature and it was only on later 1972's when the "ENGINE START" wording appeared.
+This probably means cars built after 01 January 1972.

 The parts books does not appear to show the embellisher labelled with "ENGINE START".